marczych/marczych.github.io/projects/index.md

 name: projects
 ---

-A more complete list of open source repositories that I've contributed to can be found on [GitHub].
+A complete list of open source repositories that I've contributed to can be found on [GitHub].
 Here are the most interesting ones:

 # Matryoshka